 Esme Caramello, Managing Attorney & Faculty Director

-Esme Caramello is the Bureau’s Faculty Director and a Clinical Professor of Law at Harvard Law School, where her research, teaching, and advocacy focus on affordable housing, access to justice, public interest lawyering, and legal ethics.
-After graduating from HLS, Esme spent a year in San Francisco as a litigation associate at Baker & McKenzie and a year in her hometown of Chicago as law clerk to the incomparable U.S. District Court Judge Charles P. Kocoras.
-She then served for five years as a Chesterfield Smith Community Service Fellow and litigation associate in the Boston office of Holland & Knight, where her work ranged from challenging the conditions of confinement on death row to drafting a consumer protection law to representing refugees seeking political asylum and tenants fighting eviction and disability discrimination.
-Hooked on housing, she taught in the Housing Unit at HLS’s WilmerHale Legal Services Center and in Suffolk Law School’s Housing and Consumer Protection Clinic before coming to the Bureau in 2009.
-Esme is a member of the Massachusetts Access to Justice Commission and serves as a co-chair of its Housing Working Group and a member of its Access to Attorneys Committee.
-She is also a Trustee of the Boston Bar Foundation and a longtime member of its Grants Committee.
-Esme is the mother of two sons.
-She is a graduate of Harvard College (Social Anthropology ’94) and Harvard Law School (’99).
+Esme Caramello is the Bureau’s Faculty Director and a Clinical Professor of Law at Harvard Law School, where her research, teaching, and advocacy focus on affordable housing, public interest lawyering, equal access to civil justice, race equity in the courts, and legal ethics.
+Esme grew passionate about housing justice during law school internships at Greater Boston Legal Services and Cambridge and Somerville Legal Services.
+She then spent a year in San Francisco as a litigation associate at Baker & McKenzie and a year in her hometown of Chicago as law clerk to U.S. District Court Judge Charles P. Kocoras.
+In 2001, Esme returned to Boston as a Chesterfield Smith Community Service Fellow at Holland & Knight, where her work ranged from challenging the conditions of confinement on death row to a successful campaign to regulate the post-eviction storage industry to representing refugees seeking political asylum and tenants fighting eviction and disability discrimination.
+After two more years of commercial litigation, Esme taught in the Housing Unit at HLS’s WilmerHale Legal Services Center and in Suffolk Law School’s Housing and Consumer Protection Clinic before coming to the Bureau as deputy director in 2009.
+Esme is a member of the Massachusetts Access to Justice Commission and a Trustee of the Boston Bar Foundation.
+She is the mother of two wonderful sons, Liam and Ollie.
+Esme is a graduate of Harvard College (Social Anthropology ’94) and Harvard Law School (’99).

 Stephanie Goldenhersh, Clinical Instructor

-Eloise Lawrence is the Director of Community Lawyering and Strategic Initiatives for HLAB, a Clinical Instructor and a Lecturer on Law at HLS.
+Eloise Lawrence is the Deputy Faculty Director and Assistant Clinical Professor of Law at HLS.
 She is also the faculty supervisor for the HLS Student Practice Organization “Project No One Leaves.”
 In her role as clinical instructor, she supervises student attorneys who represent tenants and homeowners who are in the eviction process.
 In her role as lecturer, she co-teaches Housing Law and Policy on a biennial basis and is a member of the HLAB teaching team for courses specifically geared towards HLAB student/ attorneys.
 Prior to her current role, she started at HLAB in 2011 as a staff attorney responsible for representing hundreds of families and individuals who were facing eviction due to a foreclosure on their home and working with local organizers to advocate for policy changes.
 Previously, she was a staff attorney in the Consumer Rights Unit of Greater Boston Legal Services, where she brought affirmative suits on behalf of mortgagors against loan originators, servicers and foreclosing entities.
 Prior to the foreclosure crisis, she was an attorney at the Conservation Law Foundation, and started her legal career as a Skadden Fellow in Chicago representing public housing residents in civil rights class actions.
 Before attending law school, Eloise was high school history teacher.
 Eloise received a J.D. from Northwestern University School of Law in 2002 and a B.A. from Stanford University in 1995.

 Melissa Minaya, Program Administrator